TOUR THE "FINEST HOTEL ON THE LINE"

 $10 Per Person

 Our most popular tour option is the self-guided tour.
-Walk in through the saloon door on Wharf Street or through the 1st street gate to get started.
+Walk in through the white gate on 1st street to get started.
 Hotel staff will start you on your journey with a few minute walk through, then set you on your way to explore.

 There are framed information pieces throughout the hotel that provide details about the historical significance of each room.
 Please see our policies page for all of our tour policies.